aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 I cannot help you, for I am just a cookie.
+> 🥠 All fortunes are wrong except this one.
-Last update: Thu Mar 10 05:05:50 2022
+Last update: Fri Mar 11 05:05:57 2022